brettschneider/ooze/README.md

         ooze.run(main_func)

-When you run `main.py`, `main_func` will have the `FileReader` injected into it as you expect, but only if the `import file_reader` line is present.
+When you run `main.py`, `main_func` will have the `FileReader` injected into it as you'd expect, but only if the `import file_reader` line is present.
 If you were to fail to import the `file_reader` module, Ooze wouldn't have an opportunity to add the `FileReader` instance to the dependency graph.